sanjay-saxena/simple-todolist-network/README.md

 $ ./scripts/startHyperledger.sh
 ```

-Hyperledger Composer provides higher-level abstractions to hide the complexity of the blockchain technologies that are implemented as part of Hyperleder Fabric.
+Hyperledger Composer provides higher-level abstractions to hide the complexity of the blockchain technologies that are implemented as part of Hyperledger Fabric.
 A Blockchain app that is built by Hyperledger Composer relies on a `Business Network` as an abstraction that helps orchestrate the transfer of assets.
 A `Business Network` comprises of `Business Model`, `Business Logic`, and `Access Control Lists`.

 The following sections provide the steps for creating the Todo List app backed by Blockchain.
-The Todo List Business Network is extremely simple and does not have support for authentication or authoriziation and so it will only contain the `Business Model` and `Business Logic` and there is no `Access Control Lists` defined in the network.
+The Todo List Business Network is extremely simple and does not have support for authentication or authorization and so it will only contain the `Business Model` and `Business Logic` and there is no `Access Control Lists` defined in the network.
 The repo includes some scripts for creating a Business Network Archive(.bna), deploying the archive to Hyperledger Fabric, etc. for convenience.

 ## Define a Business Model